ChrisYangS/INFO408_PROJECT/README.md

         - Host listings count
         - Host total listings count

-3. **Listing Review Information**:
-    - This section contains comprehensive data related to guest reviews for each listing property.
-It includes information such as:
-        - The number of reviews received
-        - Timestamps for the last scrape, first review, and last review
-        - Review scores for various aspects of the listing, including accuracy, cleanliness, check-in, communication, location, and overall rating.
+3. **Listing Review Information**: - This section contains comprehensive data related to guest reviews for each listing property.
+It includes information such as: - The number of reviews received - Timestamps for the last scrape, first review, and last review - Review scores for various aspects of the listing, including accuracy, cleanliness, check-in, communication, location, and overall rating.

+In order to achieve data normalisation to meet the new database requirements and avoid data duplications, this dataset has been split mutiple based on each unique data features as discussed above.

 Please note that
 [calendar.csv.gz](http://data.insideairbnb.com/new-zealand/2023-09-02/data/calendar.csv.gz)